Quyen-N/Data-Science/README.md

 **How to know if a connection is good or bad with this model?**
-Note: my python ver is 3.10
+ (note: my python ver is 3.10)

 - First, clone this repo and set up needed libraries in requirements.txt with this command: pip install -r requirements.txt
 - Second, run the main.py with this command: python main.py

 The main.py will printout the result if the connection is "bad connection" or "normal.".
  You can change the input to the main.py by changing data in samples.csv file, or change the path in main.py.

 I am using threshold = 0.004 with Precision = 0.986 and Recall = 0.995.
  If you want higher Recall please decrease the threshold, or increase it if you want higher Precision.

 Thanks for interesting in my repo.